Download 18 FREE Maritime eBooks

-During the designing and construction stages of a ship, the ballast tanks are introduced at various locations for maintaining the stability of the ship during the sea voyage.
+During the designing and construction stages of a ship, the ballast tanks are introduced at various locations to maintain the stability of the ship during the sea voyage.

 However, today’s vessels carry liquid ballast, which includes fresh water, salt water or brackish water in various ballast tanks.
-As ships get bigger in size and the cargo carried by the vessels varies one port to another (due to global economics, ship condition, local voyage requirements etc.), water ballast tanks are used to compensate for maintaining the trim and stability of the vessel for a safe sea passage.
+As ships get bigger and the cargo carried by the vessels varies from one port to another (due to global economics, ship condition, local voyage requirements, etc.), water ballast tanks are used to compensate for maintaining the trim and stability of the vessel for a safe sea passage.

 Why is Ballast Water Taken in the Tanks?